M E T A B O L I C F O R E S T

 Through the calculation of particulate matter concentrations and by mapping those levels over a year, we were able to identify three critical areas that most frequently display high levels of emissions due to operation of port machinery, truck traffic, and truck idling.
 These areas include the tollbooth arriving into Oakland on the Bay Bridge, the south bend in the road along interstate 880 including the adjacent post office and its fleet of trucks, and 7th Street, which goes west from this point into the port.
 The first phase of implementation addresses the source of emissions in an attempt to decrease pollution before it reaches the adjacent residential and recreational areas.
 Additionally, the biomass production forest captures carbon and creates a source of income and a program in line with the port’s plan to be the country’s first ecoport.
 Within these critical areas, the misting device is implemented as the anchor and catalyst of this synthetic ecology.
 When the device’s sensors indicate emissions are high, a fine mist is emitted.
 The mist changes the density of the surrounding air, creating less dense air that allows particulate matter to fall out of the air with less resistance.
 The particles fall onto the foliage of the trees and plants, eventually making their way to the soil where mycorrhizal fungi metabolize the pollutants.

 During the initial phase, pollution absorption forest strips are planted along the highways and the biomass production forest patches are planted within the boundaries of the port.
 Over time, as pollution levels are sensed, the forest grows where mist is emitted, in the areas of high concentrations.
-These areas essentially would grow as an evergreen temperate rainforest with ferns and moss, which would bleed into less water tolerant, upland forest plant communities.
+These areas essentially would grow as an evergreen temperate rainforest with ferns and moss, which would bleed into less water tolerant, upland forest plant communities, Legacy Land & Timber is on top of the tree cuts and preserve management.
+If you have concerns about the condition of your tree and you live on the state of PA then get in touch with the #1 rated Tree Removal Company in Pittsburgh who offer professional tree removal and disease advice.
 All plant species have been selected for their ability to grow in the San Francisco Bay climate as well as for their high tolerance to pollution.
 The biomass production trees, populous sp. have been selected based on their rapid growth, usefulness as a biofuel, and their salt tolerance.
 They also perform well at capturing particulate matter.
 As the urban forest network reaches into the city, the design is implemented in smaller parcels in the form of the residential forest typology because of lower pollution concentration levels and limited space.
 In these areas, abandoned lots and open spaces become part of the forest network.
 Forests planted in abandoned lots and underused parks increase the overall absorbency of the city, lowering overall pollution levels.
 These spaces provide improved public spaces, providing respite from industrial neighbors.
 These spaces could eventually evolve into community supported agriculture lands or community gardens.
 They are designed with more flexibility for future transitions because they are located in areas away from the source of emissions that don’t require them to be functioning at such high levels.
 The urban forest network increases the legibility of an otherwise invisible phenomenon by displaying the day’s pollution level on a spectrum from high to low with LEDs embedded in the misting device.
 Through this, daily, seasonal, and yearly fluctuations in emissions are made legible through the light display.

 The design is a synthesis of technological and natural components, which could be thought of as hardware and software.
 The misting device and plants are installed first, the plants placed in a circular pattern, beginning with high water tolerant plants closest to the pole and moving outward towards less water tolerant plants.
 Over time, as the wind, emissions levels, and mist interact, the form of the forest morphs and changes, growing out of the initial circular planting pattern.
 The misting device emits mist that manipulates the movement of layers of air, pulling pollution out of the air, captured by the canopy of the forest, and metabolized over time by mycelia in the soil.
 A network of drip irrigation pipes connects to the misting devices, distributing water and nutrients to the soil for the mycelia and plants to uptake, nourishing the microbiota of the forest floor.
 The source of this water is the secondary effluent stream from the East Bay Municipal Utility District that is usually dumped into the bay.
 Additionally, water runoff from the elevated interstates and adjacent at grade roadways is captured, filtered, and stored within the forest.
 The poplar trees of the biomass production forest are maintained on a 6 year growing cycle, which optimizes their carbon sequestration and biomass production rates.
 While the structural components (stems, branches, and roots) of the trees sequester carbon and are useful as an economic generator, the productive components of the plant (foliage) materials are useful in absorbing pollution.
 Evergreen plants are most useful then for pollution absorption while deciduous trees sequester carbon more or less evenly over the year.
 All tree species were chosen for their ability to capture particulate matter, on a spectrum from low to high water tolerance.
 Where emissions are higher, there will be more mist, and the trees closest to the misting device need to have a high water tolerance.
 Moving away from the center of each device, the plant material shifts from temperate rainforest to upland forest, with species that have a lower water tolerance.